akinjyde/Constitutive-modeling-of-extension-inflation-test-data/README.md

 Easiest approach is to install [anaconda](https://www.anaconda.com/download/) software from Continuum Analytics.
 It has all the required python packages (numpy, scipy, matplotlib) and Spyder IDE.

 ## **Experimental Data**:
-Inflation (pressure-diameter) - extension (force-length) test data are contained in the Data folder.
-There are eight each of control and elastase samples according to the published journal article.
+Inflation (pressure-diameter) - extension (force-length) test data are in the .mat files contained in the Data folder.
+There are eight each for control and elastase samples according to the published journal article.

 ## ""Sample Outputs**:
 Sample code outputs (plots and optimized parameter values) are in folder "control1".